edx/insights/README.md

    extract information from events.
 4. Find ways to handle and drop duplicate events.
 5. Find ways to handle robust, queued events
+6. The API for genetic event properties (e.g. event.actor) should support namespaces (e.g. event.tincan.actor) and generic dispatch (e.g. one module defines event.tincan.actor for events from Sakai, and another for events from edX, and the right one gets called).
+7. Better error handling and escalation.

 Other useful next steps
 -----------------------